Andrearipa/comp0034_cw2_g-group-7-1/README.md

 - blog
   - check that a blog is correctly created

-In routes (functional folder), we check interactions with the SQL database, such as:
+In routes (functional folder), we check interactions with the SQL database, such as: - ANDREA + CATE
 - check that all the links / pages are valid
 - check accessibility based on login status
 - create a new user and then a new post and see if that is recorded on the database